 14. The PRA and the person on whom a suspension or restriction may be imposed may seek to agree the period of it and any other appropriate settlement terms.
-In recognition of the benefits of such
+In recognition of the benefits of such agreements, the statement of the PRA's settlement decision-making procedure and policy for the determination and amount of penalties and the period of suspensions or restrictions in settled cases provides that the period of suspension or restriction which would otherwise have been imposed may, subject to the terms of the policy including the stage at which a binding settlement agreement is concluded, be reduced.

-Considerations that may be relevant for this purpose include those set out at step 5 ('application of any applicable reductions for ... serious financial hardship') of the PRA's policy on the imposition and amount of financial penalties under the Act.
+23 Considerations that may be relevant for this purpose include those set out at step 5 ('application of any applicable reductions for...serious financial hardship') of the PRA's policy on the imposition and amount of financial penalties under the Act.